-- o.29 This formula is used for the individual competitions of the Open World Championships and for the Open World Cup competitions. - o.30 Apart from the details that follow, the general rules for pools and direct elimination described above apply. - o.31 The competition consists of two phases, a preliminary phase and a main phase, each of which are run on one day.

-The 16 fencers actually present who are classed highest in the most recent official FIE classification are exempt from the preliminary phase.
-Confirmation of the presence of the exempted fencers is made with the entering of the fencers (with the organisers in the case of a category A competition or on the FIE website for World Championships, Grand Prix or A Grade team competitions).

-Should a fencer or team who have been entered not present themselves to fence, their federation will be penalised with a fine of 500 Euros/750 CHF except if the federation concerned has warned the organisers by the Tuesday preceding the competition at the latest.

-In the case of a tie in the official FIE ranking between two or more fencers for the 16th exempt place, lots will be drawn to decide which of these fencers will benefit from exemption from the preliminary phase.

-o.32 The preliminary phase consists of one round of pools, from which 20%-30% of the participants in the pools are eliminated, based on the indices of all competing in them, and a preliminary direct elimination table.
+- o.29.
+This formula is used for the individual competitions of the Open World Championships and for the Open World Cup competitions. - o.30.
+Apart from the details that follow, the general rules for pools and direct elimination described above apply. - o.31.
+1. The competition consists of two phases, a preliminary phase and a main phase, each of which are run on one day. - The 16 fencers actually present who are classed highest in the most recent official FIE classification are exempt from the preliminary phase. - 3.
+Confirmation of the presence of the exempted fencers is made at the time the fencers are entered. - 4.
+Should a fencer or team who have been entered not present themselves to fence, their federation will be penalised with a fine of 500 Euros/750 Swiss francs, except in cases of properly authenticated injury or 'force majeure'. - 5.
+In the case of a tie in the official FIE ranking between two or more fencers for the 16th exempt place, lots will be drawn to decide which of these fencers will benefit from exemption from the preliminary phase. - o.32.
+1. The preliminary phase consists of one round of pools, from which 20%-30% of the participants in the pools are eliminated, based on the indices of all competing in them, and a preliminary direct elimination table. - 2.
 After the round of pools, the 16 fencers classed highest on the general index (cf. o.19) are exempt from the preliminary direct elimination table.
 Should there be a tie between two or more fencers for the 16th place, their FIE ranking will be used to separate them.

-The remainder of the fencers qualifying from the pools will make up a preliminary integral direct elimination table.
+- 3. The remainder of the fencers qualifying from the pools will make up a preliminary integral direct elimination table.
 This will be based on the indices of the fencers in all the pools (in the case of a tie on indices, the fencers will be separated by drawing lots).
-This table, be it complete or incomplete, will be fenced until only 32 fencers remain.

-o.33 The main phase consists of an integral direct elimination table, which is fenced on four pistes, one quarter of the table per piste.
-The first round of the table of 64 may, however, if required for the organisation of the competition, be fenced on eight pistes.

-The seeded fencers exempted from the preliminary phase occupy places 1-16 in this table, drawing lots in pairs in the order of their official FIE classification.

-Should one of the seeded fencers who had been entered either with the organisers in the case of a category A competition, or on the FIE website for Grand Prix or World Championships, not present himself to fence (cf. o.31), his position in the table will remain empty and his federation will be required to pay a fine of 500 Euros/750 CHF to the FIE.
-This penalty will not apply if his absence is caused by circumstances duly justified as being outside his control.

-The 16 fencers who have the highest indices after the round of pools and who are thus exempt from the preliminary direct elimination table will take places 17-32, classified in the order of their indices (in the case of a tie on indices, the fencers will be separated by drawing lots).

-The 32 fencers qualifying from the preliminary direct elimination table will occupy places 33-64, classified according to their indices after the round of pools.

-o.34 There will be no bout for the third place.
+This table, be it complete or incomplete, will be fenced until only 32 fencers remain. - o.33.
+1. The main phase consists of an integral direct elimination table, which is fenced on four pistes, one quarter of the table per piste.
+The first round of the table of 64 may, however, if required for the organisation of the competition, be fenced on eight pistes. - 2.
+The seeded fencers exempted from the preliminary phase occupy places 1-16 in this table, drawing lots in pairs in the order of their official FIE classification. - 3.
+Should one of the seeded fencers who had been entered in accordance with the Rules not present himself to fence (cf. o.31), his position in the table will remain empty and his federation will be required to pay a fine of 500 Euros/750 Swiss francs to the FIE.
+This penalty will not apply if his absence is caused by circumstances duly justified as being outside his control. - 4.
+The 16 fencers who have the highest indices after the round of pools and who are thus exempt from the preliminary direct elimination table will take places 17-32, classified in the order of their indices (in the case of a tie on indices, the fencers will be separated by drawing lots). - 5.
+The 32 fencers qualifying from the preliminary direct elimination table will occupy places 33-64, classified according to their indices after the round of pools. - o.34.
+There will be no bout for the third place.
 The two fencers who lose the semi-final matches will be placed equal third.